 Our £5 barbecue bucket is no more!
-The bottom finally burnt through right in the midst of cooking our dinner, so the search is on for a replacement.
-We’ve come across some clever-looking innovations, but are they really any better than a basic barbecue?
+The bottom finally burnt through right in the midst of cooking our dinner.

 The charcoal (or ‘heat beads’ or the Cobb Cobblestone) goes into a wire basket, with a non-stick griddle above it.
 There’s a domed lid and a ‘moat’ around the fire that can hold vegetables, or a little water, wine or beer for flavour and moisture.

 It takes between 15 and 25 minutes to get to cooking temperature and, depending on the fuel you use, can keep going for up to three hours.
 Fat and oil drain into the moat (so if you’ve got vegetables in there, you need to bear that in mind).
 It’s mainly stainless steel, weighs 3.8kg and is big enough to cook for between two and five people…but that rather depends on what you’re cooking and how big your appetite is!

 Be prepared for all the extras you’ll WANT to buy!

 As we found, and so did many of our readers, it’s a VERY slow barbecue, and the LotusGrill works much more efficiently.

 You’re more of an outdoor cook than a barbecue chef .

 They work pretty well as outdoor stoves and grills, but the LotusGrill is much better as a simple barbecue.

 You want a true barbecue but you’d like more control and a lot less mess.

 The LotusGrill is a great and fairly simple-to-operate barbecue, but the accessories are expensive.